Should you always use a VPN?

 If you can’t go a day or two without gaming, a VPN can benefit you in multiple ways.
 For starters, gaming VPNs can help you access other regions on services such as Steam.
 Changing your virtual location helps access a larger game library.

 Just like with streaming, some ISPs tend to limit speed for gamers.
-If that’s the case for you, a VPN will improve your speeds and gaming experience.
+If that’s the case, a VPN will improve your speed and gaming experience.

 Should I leave my VPN on all the time?

-For the most part, yes, because your data should be protected all the time.
-VPNs are one of the best security tools on the market and not that expensive considering the value they bring.
-VPNs ensure data protection from hackers and secure browsing.
-In result, this prevents advertisers or ISPs from accessing your browsing data.
+For the most part, yes, because your data should always be protected.
+VPNs are one of the best security tools on the market and are not that expensive, considering the value they bring.
+VPNs ensure data protection from cybercriminals and secure browsing.
+As a result, this prevents advertisers or ISPs from accessing your browsing data.

-At the same time, there may be times when you need to turn your VPN off.
-That is when you need to access local sites or devices, such as streaming platforms or a printer.
+There also may be times when you need to turn your VPN off.
+That is when you want to access local sites or devices, such as streaming platforms or a printer.

 When should you turn off your VPN?

-While we recommend to keep your VPN on as much as possible, there may be cases when you actually need it off.
+While I recommend keeping your VPN on as often as possible, there may be cases when you actually need it off.
 This includes accessing local content or devices.

 For instance, you may need to access streaming services that are unavailable in countries you’re virtually connected to.
 The same goes for various websites that may be geo-restricted elsewhere.
 You may also need to connect to devices on your local network, such as a printer.
 In such cases, it’s easier to just pause your VPN connection for some time.